deep-security/chef-agent/README.md

 ## OpsWorks

 This repository is also setup for use from [AWS OpsWorks](https://aws.amazon.com/opsworks/).
 You can enable this as a *custom cookbook* within your stack.
-This makes is very easy to ensure that the Deep Security agent is running on all of the EC2 instances within your stack.
+This makes is very easy to ensure that the Deep Security Agent is running on all of the EC2 instances within your stack.

 To enable a custom cookbook: